-- (1) timely paying the collateral forfeiture amount identified in the court's Collateral Forfeiture Schedule in lieu of appearing before a magistrate judge in eligible cases; - (2) paying a collateral forfeiture amount that is less than the amount identified in the court's Collateral Forfeiture Schedule, either before or after appearing before a magistrate judge and as agreed to by the government and approved by the court; - (3) negotiating an alternative resolution with the government in lieu of, or in addition to, paying a collateral forfeiture amount; - (4) seeking dismissal for good cause or in the interest of justice, either before or after appearing before a magistrate judge and as agreed to by the government and approved by the court; - (5) paying the collateral forfeiture amount as designated by a magistrate judge; or - (6) asserting applicable rights at trial.

-(c) Appearance Before a Magistrate Judge and Failure to Appear.

-(1) Appearance Not Required.
+(1)(2) All appeals fromcourt's Collateral Forfeiture Schedule, either before or after appearing before a magistrate judge decisions will be decidedand as agreed to by the court without a hearing, unless otherwise orderedgovernment and approved by the court on its own motion or, at its discretion, upon written request of appellant.;

+- (3) negotiating an alternative resolution with the government in lieu of, or in addition to, paying a collateral forfeiture amount; - (4) seeking dismissal for good cause or in the interest of justice, either before or after appearing before a magistrate judge and as agreed to by the government and approved by the court; - (5) paying the collateral forfeiture amount as designated by a magistrate judge; or - (6) asserting applicable rights at trial. - (c) Appearance Before a Magistrate Judge and Failure to Appear. - (1) Appearance Not Required.

 Appearance in court is not required for petty or misdemeanor offenses on the Collateral Forfeiture Schedule if the individual pays the collateral forfeiture amount.
 (2) Appearance Required.